Members :Name: Pass:

 TRIVIA

-Rampart was originally released in February 1991 as a dedicated three-player trackball model.
-Followed in April 1991 by a two-player joystick conversion kit.
+Rampart was originally released in February 1991 (even if the copywrite year is 1990) as a dedicated three-player trackball model.
+It was followed in April 1991 by a two-player joystick conversion kit.

 790 dedicated units and 1515 conversion kits were produced in the USA.